MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-task-sequence.md

 - Task Sequence: The display name or ID of an existing task sequence.
     >[!NOTE]
     >When you use the browse feature to look up a task sequence name or enter a task sequence name manually or from published data, you must set the **Task Sequence Value Type** property to **Name** or the activity will fail.
 - Task Sequence Value Type: Specifies whether the value in the **Task Sequence** property is a name or a task sequence ID.
-Options are:
+The options are:
     -   **ID** (default): the value is a task sequence ID
     -   **Name**: the value is a task Sequence name
 - Collection: The display name or ID of an existing collection.
     >[!NOTE]
     >When you use the browse feature to look up a collection name or enter a collection name manually or from published data, you must set the **Collection Value Type** property to **Name** or the activity will fail.
 - Collection Value Type: Specifies whether the value in the **Collection** property is a name or a collection ID.
-Options are:
+The options are:
     -   **ID** (default): the value is a collection ID
     -   **Name**: the value is a collection name
 - Purpose: The deployment intent or purpose.
-Options are:
+The options are:
     -   **Required** (default): the task sequence is mandatory to be installed or uninstalled
-    -   **Available**: the task sequence is made available but not mandatory
+    -   **Available**: the task sequence is made available but is not mandatory
 - Rerun behavior: Specifies whether the task sequence will be rerun on the client computer if it has previously been run before the scheduled mandatory time.
-Options are:
+The options are:
-    -   **Always rerun program** (default): The task sequence will always be rerun on the client when the advertisement is scheduled, even if the task sequence has already been successfully run.
+    -   **Always rerun program** (default): The task sequence will always be rerun on the client when the advertisement is scheduled even if the task sequence has already been successfully run.
 This is useful when using recurring advertisements in which the program is routinely updated, as with some virus detection software.
     -   **Never rerun program**: The task sequence won't be rerun on the client if the task sequence has previously been run on the client, even if the task sequence originally failed or the program files have been changed.
     -   **Rerun if failed previous attempt**: The task sequence will be rerun when the advertisement is scheduled only if it failed on the previous run attempt.
 This is useful when assigning a mandatory advertisement, so that it will rerun according to the assignment schedule if it hasn't successfully done so.
     -   **Rerun if succeeded on previous attempt**: The task sequence will be rerun only if it has previously run successfully on the client.
 This is useful when using recurring advertisements in which the program is routinely updated, and in which each update requires the previous update to have been successfully installed.
 - Show the Task Sequence Progress: True or False (Default = False) Specifies whether or not users see a progress dialog for the task sequence.
 - Content Download: Specifies how the content will be obtained for this task sequence.
-Options are:
+The options are:
     -   **Download locally when needed** (default): download all the necessary installation files as needed to complete the task sequence
     -   **Download all content before starting**: download all the necessary installation files locally before initiating the installation.
 All the files will be downloaded and stored in the client cache prior to running the task sequence.